Danieldzy/Data-Breach-Discovery-and-Incident-Report-How-Penetration-Testing-Could-Have-Prevented-the-Incident/README.md

 <h2>Note</h2>

 The incidents and related artifacts in this repository are fictional and not based on real-life events.
 They are intended solely for learning and demonstration purposes.
+You can download the artifacts and try reconstructing the incident yourself—it's an engaging process.
+More importantly, it helps us reflect on what we've learned from this incident and what measures could have been implemented to avoid it.

 <h2>Summary</h2>
 This is a comprehensive incident investigation and response process where a detailed report has been presented. <a href="https://drive.google.com/file/d/18IhxKcFxF26r02d9qU4Ac3UAYXNo7MKd/view?usp=sharing" target="_blank">You can also access the Report via this link.</a> The report will cover the following topics:<br/>